alizay1/8-Week-SQL-Challenge/#2 - Pizza Runner/README.md

 #### Interpretation:

 Most of the volume of orders occurred on Wednesday and Saturday followed by Thursday.
-Suprisingly, only 1 order was placed on Friday.
+Surprisingly, only 1 order was placed on Friday.

 ***